alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 Feel free to suggest more!

+#### Carrier Cooldown ####

+Tells you when your carrier is able to do its next jump.
+Technically only works if you were docked at it when it performed the jump, but I’m doing some behind-the-scenes magic if you weren’t :)

+Might be slightly off (too early) in the latter case.

+#### Carrier Jumped ####

+Announces system and body your carrier has just jumped to.

+#### Carrier Jump Engaged ####

+This event fires when your carrier jumps but you are _not_ docked at it.
+It provides way less information than the `Carrier Jumped` event, but hey, I don’t use most of it anyway.

+Basically just calls `Carrier Jumped` (and makes sure that a `Carrier cooldown` event is triggered manually at approximately the right time).

+#### Carrier Jump Request ####

+Announces the system and body your carrier has just been scheduled to jump to.
+Use this to double check ingame information; I’ve had my carrier accept a body as jump target, but then end up around the star.
+This _might_ give you a heads up on that.

+#### Carrier Pads Locked ####

+Announces your carriers lockdown procedures.
+This _might_ only work when you are docked (which would make it pretty useless).
+Feel free to open in issue if that’s the case.

 #### Commander Loading ####

 Auto-sets my nick in the FuelRats IRC.
 Probably largely irrelevant to you.